rfhb/ctrdata/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Submission reason
+* change of tests to avoid internet-related errors
 * correction of automated cygwin installation
 * addition of tests for php json functions